By Rafael Blanes

 To help get you started with your competitive set analysis, put yourself in the shoes of travelers.
 Think about the qualities they consider when deciding where to stay, paying special attention to a few key areas:

-• Location.
-Properties closest to yours tend to be your biggest competitors because they share proximity to points of interest that attract travelers to your area.
+- Location.
+Properties in the same geographic area tend to be your biggest competitors because they share proximity to points of interest that attract travelers to your area.
 That may be activities or attractions, local businesses, or a sports and entertainment venue.

 Travelers will weigh the qualities mentioned above for each property.
 If they don’t think your hotel offers comparable value, they will choose a property that does.